 What is the Best Type of Vitamin C for Skin?

-To get maximum results from vitamin C, look for products that formulate L-ascorbic acid with ferulic acid and vitamin E. This combo can make vitamin C more effective and helps stabilize.
+For maximum results, look for products that combine L-ascorbic acid with ferulic acid and vitamin E. This trio improves stability, boosts penetration, and enhances overall effectiveness.

 What is L-ascorbic acid?